Placentia, Newfoundland and Labrador

 Placentia is a town located in the Canadian province of Newfoundland and Labrador.
-It consists of the Argentia Industrial Park and amalgamated communities of Townside, Freshwater, Dunville, Southeast, Point Verde and Jerseyside.
+It consists of the amalgamated communities of Placentia ("Townside"), Southeast Placentia, Freshwater, Dunville and Jerseyside and also includes the Argentia Industrial Park.

 History

 There is considerable evidence that Placentia Bay was intermittently occupied by Little Passage people.
 Their descendants, the Beothuk, continued to settle there until the 17th century.
 Remnants of Beothuk occupation from the surrounding area has been carbon dated back to as far as 1500 CE.
 Whether the Beothuk had come to permanently settle or just to fish has proved difficult to ascertain.
 By the late 17th century, the English and French settlers and fishermen had claimed the bays of Placentia.
-This effectively cut the natives off from valuable salmon, seal, and other valuable coastal resources.
-This is one of several reasons attributed as to why the Beothuk eventually disappeared from Placentia, as well as other several other areas of Newfoundland.
+This effectively cut the natives off from salmon, seal, and other valuable coastal resources.
+This is one of several reasons attributed as to why the Beothuk eventually disappeared from Placentia, as well as several other areas of Newfoundland.

-It is unclear when Placentia terrain was first settled by Europeans, but Spaniards from Biscay fishermen were fishing in the area as early as the beginning of the 16th century, using Placentia as a seasonal centre of operations.
-The last will of a Basque region seaman has been discovered in an archive in Spain in which Domingo de Luca asks in 1563, “that my body be buried in this port of Plazençia in the place where those who die here are usually buried.”
+It is unclear when Placentia terrain was first settled by Europeans, but Basque fishermen from Biscay were fishing in the area as early as the beginning of the 16th century, using Placentia as a seasonal centre of operations.
+The last will of a Basque seaman has been discovered in an archive in Spain in which Domingo de Luca asks in 1563, “that my body be buried in this port of Plazençia in the place where those who die here are usually buried.”
 It is believed to be the oldest original civil document written in Canada.

-Contemporary scholars think that land called Vinland extending from Nova Scotia to L'Anse aux Meadows consisted of at least a few settlements; probably on the Avalon Peninsula too.
-"Placentia" may be derived from a similar name of an old Basque villa called Placencia de las Armas (Basque: Soraluze), which is located in the Gipuzkoa province of the Basque Country.
+Contemporary scholars think that the land called Vinland extending from Nova Scotia to L'Anse aux Meadows consisted of at least a few settlements; probably on the Avalon Peninsula too.
+"Placentia" may be derived from the similarly named village of Placencia de las Armas (Basque: Soraluze), which is located in the Gipuzkoa province of the Basque Country.

 Placentia may also be derived from the Latin placentia ("smooth"), a name also probably given by the Basques.
 Placentia's large, rocky beach meant that fish could be salted and dried on the beach rocks rather than on a constructed wooden fishing stage, saving both time and effort.